Phrenzi/slate/source/includes/_managers.md

 }
 ```

-This endpoint try to authenticate Manager
+This endpoint try to authenticate Manager, and need App Token authenticated.

 * if success, it will return `Manager` object with HTTP Status Code `200`, and client can retrive
 auth header from reponse to consuming next request that need authentication.